glegoux/jekyll-tech-blog/src/_posts/2021-11-13-software-versioning.md

 # What are the features of a software version?

-As we have seen above, a software can have **several versioning systems**, for example one used internally by the development team, and one exposed to users of this software.
+As we have seen above, a software can have **several versioning systems**, for example one used internally by the development team, and one exposed externally to users.

-In addition to be composed of a set of **unique identifiers**, the versions are often ordered to know if a version is more recent than another, where the naming of a version repects a **semantics** that contains this order and gives additional meanings.
+In addition to be **unique identifiers**, the versions are often ordered to know if a version is more recent than another.
+So the naming of a version repects a **semantics**, that contains this order and additional meanings.

 The publication of a new version follows a **lifecycle** with a workflow and a process.
 This publication produces a distributable format of the software called **archive** or **package**.
 The version is